b. Otis Ray Redding, Jr., 9th September 1941, Dawson, Georgia, U.S.A.

 A high-school friend and booking agent, Phil Walden, then became his manager.

-Through Walden's contacts Redding joined Johnny Jenkins And The Pinetoppers as a sometime singer and occasional driver.
+Through Phil Walden's contacts Otis joined Johnny Jenkins And The Pinetoppers as a sometime singer and occasional driver.

 Otis also began recording for local independent labels.